-In Icelandic horse breed, tolt is a unique gait which is described as the rack in other breeds of horses.
+In Icelandic horse breed, tolt is a unique gait that is described as the rack in other breeds of horses.
 The Icelandic riders demonstrated a smoothness of a tolt by going the speed of gallop without spilling the drink they hold in their hand.
 Some breeds may have tolt gait which is imperfect, which is described as “Trotty tolt” or “pacey tolt.”

 10. Gaited Horses-The Paso Fino

-The Paso Fino is very slow horse gait used mainly in the horse show competition.
-The horses are ridden over a “fino strip” which is usually plywood set into the ground, that’s why the judges can hear the sound of actual footfall of horses performing in the show.
-The Paso Fino, Paso Corto, and Paso Largo have the similar rhythm of 1-2-3-4 and the variation in the speed.
+The Paso Fino is a very slow horse gait used mainly in the horse show competition.
+The horses are ridden over a “fino strip” which is usually plywood set into the ground, that’s why the judges can hear the sound of the actual footfall of horses performing in the show.
+The Paso Fino, Paso Corto, and Paso Largo have a similar rhythm of 1-2-3-4 and the variation in the speed.